-This new portal will make it easy to register for hockey, make donations & buy Telluride Hockey gear (coming soon).
+This new portal will make it easy to register for hockey, make donations & buy Telluride Hockey gear.
 Most of our content can still be found on our Sports Engine site.

 Registration Fees Include: all practice costs, all game costs, league fees, hockey coaching tools, operation fees(website, credit card fees, bank fees, etc), 1 end of the season league tournament, practice jerseys and socks.